mwagner360/Commack-High-School-Lost-and-Found-Website-FBLA-Website-Coding-and-Development-/README.md

 - Submit a claim or inquiry for an item
 - Manage listings through an admin interface

-The design is simple and easy to use so anyone can navigate the site without instructions.
+The design makes it accessible for anyone can navigate the site without specific instructions.

 ---